 A government losing its moorings

-Boris Johnson has had a difficult few weeks.
-His appearance at the global COP conference was not the success he hoped for.
-He has been widely mocked for a speech to the CBI where he offered no clear policies, his jokes fell flat and he lost his place for nearly a minute.
-More importantly, he has seen his majority in Parliament whittled away on several critical issues.
-He has been forced into a humiliating U-turn on MP’s corruption, and his cancellation of the northern leg of High Speed 2 rail has upset many of his Northern MPs.
-This week the party has been overtaken in the polls by Labour.
-If forced to choose, 42% of voters would choose Starmer as Prime Minister, compared to 36% for Johnson.
+His international appearances, as host of the G7 and the global COP conference were not the success he hoped for.
+He was widely mocked for a speech to the CBI where he offered no clear policies, his jokes fell flat and he lost his place for nearly a minute.
+He was forced into a humiliating U-turn on MPs’ corruption, and abandoning plans for High Speed 2 rail has upset many of his Northern MPs.
+For the first time since his election, the Labour party is consistently ahead in the polls.

 15 September: Universal Credit